Pfc. Thomas H. Samek

 Tom remained in the camp until January 14, 1945.
 He was transported to Japan on the Melbourne Maru.
 The ship docked at Moji on January 23rd.
 Forrest Knox recalled that this was the last time he saw Tom.
 "The last time I saw him was on the dock at Moji. in southern Japan, a concentration point for Nip troops and supplies going south and returning from the south."
 There, Tom worked as a stevedore.
 The POWs loaded and unloaded war materials for the Japanese war effort.
 To get from the camp, the POWs were transported by train in gondola cars regardless of weather.

-Later, Tom was sent to the Japanese city of Yawata.
-He was imprisoned at Fukuoka #3-B near the Yawata suburb of Tobata.
+Later, Tom was sent to the Japanese city of Yawata and was imprisoned at Fukuoka #3-B near the Yawata suburb of Tobata.
 With him in the camp were seven other members of the 192nd Tank Battalion including Robert Boehm of A Company.
-The POWs in the camp worked in the Yawata Steel Mills.
-There, the men shoveled coal and ore and cleaned blast furnaces.
+The POWs in the camp worked in the Yawata Steel Mills where they shoveled coal and ore and cleaned blast furnaces.